-If the child does not attend a setting, or they attend a childminder setting, the child can be referred to the Early Years Practitioner Home Visiting Team (EYPs) via the Early Years Team Around the Child (EY TAC) process.
+If the child does not attend a setting, or they attend a childminder setting, the child can be referred to the Early Years Practitioner Home Visiting Team (EYPs) via Early Years Team Around the Child (EY TAC) (solihull.gov.uk).
 The EYPs will assess the child's development and provide intervention strategies to support the child's needs.